acsetter/PawPals/README.md

 After the app opens in chrome, press `F12`, then press `CTRL` + `Shift` + `M`'.
-At the top-middle of the tab, you will see a dropdown selection to emeulate the screen dimensions of any device; pick an Android phone is wise.
+At the top-middle of the tab, you will see a dropdown selection to emeulate the screen dimensions of any device.
 You can hot reload changes within Android Studio by pressing the lightning-icon or the refresh-icon in the console while the app is running.
 Any huge crashes or changes made outside the `lib` folder will require a full restart of the app.